 An ignition interlock device (IID) is a machine that prevents you from starting your car if you have been drinking.
 It is a small breathalyzer that is installed in your vehicle.
-Before you start the car, you must blow into the device, and if it senses alcohol on your breath, the vehicle will not start.
+Before you start the car, you must blow into the device, and if it senses the presence of alcohol, the vehicle will not start.

 California uses IIDs to reduce the number of repeat DUIs.
 The theory is that if a convicted drunk driver installs the device on their car, they are less likely to drink and drive again—because the car will not let them.
 Not all drunk drivers are required to install one, but many are.

 IIDs are not convenient.
 If you are ordered to put one on your car, you will find that it is expensive, frustrating, and hard to explain to others.
-However, an IID will sometimes allow you to get your driver’s license back sooner.
+However, an IID will sometimes allow you to get your restricted license back sooner.
+For more information, contact our Los Angeles DUI lawyers.

 How Does an Ignition Interlock Device Work?